Voluntary Disclosure – More Transparency in Cryptocurrencies

 Arbeitsrecht-Anwalt-Rechtsanwalt-Kanzlei-MTR Legal Rechtsanwälte

 An international exchange of tax-relevant information is also emerging for cryptocurrencies.
-This will make transactions more transparent and avoid tax evasion.
+This should make transactions more transparent and avoid tax evasion.

-Transactions with cryptocurrencies are still partially flying under the radar in tax law.
-The tax courts of Cologne and Baden-Württemberg already decided in 2021 that profits from the sale of cryptocurrencies are taxable.
-However, transactions with Bitcoin & Co are often difficult for tax authorities to trace.
+Transactions with cryptocurrencies still partially fly under the radar in tax law.
+The financial courts in Cologne and Baden-Württemberg already decided in 2021 that profits from the sale of cryptocurrencies are taxable.
+However, transactions with Bitcoin & Co are often hardly traceable for the tax authorities.
 This could soon change.
 According to plans by the Organisation for Economic Co-operation and Development (OECD), there could soon be a kind of automatic exchange of tax-relevant data for transactions with cryptocurrencies.

-The procedure might resemble the law on the automatic exchange of information about financial accounts in tax matters, which has been applied in tax law for several years.
-With this automatic information exchange between around 100 states, tax authorities have been given a sharp tool in the fight against tax evasion.
-For tax evaders, often the only option is voluntary disclosure to avoid a conviction for tax evasion, explains the economic law firm MTR Legal, which has a focus on tax law consultancy.
+The procedure is likely to resemble the Law on the Automatic Exchange of Information about Financial Accounts in Tax Matters, which has been applied in tax law for several years.
+With this automatic exchange of information between around 100 countries, the financial authorities have been given a sharp tool in the fight against tax evasion.
+For tax offenders, often only voluntary disclosure remains to prevent a conviction for tax evasion, explains the economic law firm MTR Rechtsanwälte, which focuses part of its advice on tax law.

-Even with profits from trading cryptocurrencies, things could get serious for tax subjects: Because the OECD published a new tax transparency framework on October 10, 2022, which is also supposed to enable an information exchange in relation to crypto-assets.
+When it comes to profits from trading cryptocurrencies, things could get serious for the taxpayers: For the OECD published a new framework for tax transparency on October 10, 2022, which is also intended to enable an exchange of information regarding crypto-assets.

 The Common Reporting Standard (CRS) has so far been very successful in the fight against international tax evasion.
-However, new actors are emerging in the trade with cryptocurrencies, many of whom are currently still unregulated, so crypto-transactions are not comprehensively registered by the CRS.
+However, new players are emerging in the trade with cryptocurrencies, many of which are still unregulated, so crypto-transactions are not comprehensively registered by the CRS.
 This gap is to be closed by the new Crypto-Asset Reporting Framework (CARF).
-As already known through the CRS, the CARF is supposed to enable the automatic exchange of information with the countries where taxpayers reside.
-It is therefore expected that a large part of crypto exchanges will have to transmit data about their customers to the relevant tax authorities.
+As already known from the CRS, the CARF should enable the automatic exchange of information with the states where the taxpayers reside.
+It is therefore to be expected that a significant part of crypto-exchanges will have to transmit their customers’ data to the responsible tax authorities.

-MTR Legal advises on tax law and the possibility of a punitive self-disclosure.
+MTR Rechtsanwälte advises on tax law and the possibility of a voluntary disclosure that exempts from penalties.